MediaComem/comem-archidep/ex/docker-compose-todolist.md

   $> git switch main
   ```

-  > :books: In the Render deployment exercise, a `Dockerfile` was provided for
+  > :books: In the Render deployment exercise, a Dockerfile was provided for
-  > you, In this exercise, you will write one yourself, step by step.
+  > you.
+In this exercise, you will write one yourself, step by step.

   Make sure your `index.php` file supports configuration through environment
   variables.
 If you performed the [relevant